How to Find YouTubers to Play Your Indie Game

 Searching, validating, and grabbing the email all happen in the same flow.
 You scroll YouTube, open a candidate’s channel, glance at the last 10–15 videos, grab the email if it’s there.
 Roughly 3–5 minutes per channel that makes the list.

-For a 200-channel list, that’s 10–17 hours of focused screen time, spread over at least 4 days of calendar time (YouTube’s CAPTCHA caps email lookups at 50/day per Google account).
+For a 200-channel list, that’s 10–17 hours of focused screen time, spread across weeks of calendar time because YouTube’s CAPTCHA caps email lookups at ~5/day per Google account.
+You can cycle through multiple Google accounts to speed it up, but each one only buys you another 5 emails before it locks.

 And it’s per launch.
 If your next game ships in 18 months, none of this is reusable.
 Channels drift, emails go stale, your genre comps shift.